raimable/techteamberlin_backend_challenge/README.md

 ### Prerequisites

-To run the system you need to have ruby, rails and postgres install in your system.
+To run the system you need to have Ruby, Rails and Postgres installed on your system.

 In case you are using mac: